Estimated reading time: 13 minutes

 Another Week At The CBB House

-I’ve been super busy this week Fall cleaning in and outside of the house.
-Besides sulking that my truck is too big to fit in the garage I did manage to clean it all out and rearrange my cabinets and work table for the better.
+Besides sulking that my truck was too big to fit in the garage, I cleaned it all out and rearranged my cabinets and work table for the better.

-BREAKING NEWS: We’ve decided to make a big financial decision that will take money away from us but we know it’s the right thing to do.
-Stay tuned for more on this as it unfolds.
+BREAKING NEWS: We’ve decided to make a significant financial decision that will take money away from us, but we know it’s the right thing to do.

 That’s all for this week,